ryzheboka/Whitespace/README.md

 - Add
 - Subtract
 - Multiply
-- compute quotient
+- Divide
-- compute remainder (Difference to original implementation: remainder always has the sign of the dividend)
+- Modulo (Difference to original implementation: remainder always has the sign of the dividend)
+- Store
+- Retrieve

 Hopefully more coming.